5657 Stockton Boulevard,

 The Manor Theatre was designed by Sacramento architect Herbert E. Goodpastor, who had also designed the Colonial Theatre a couple of miles north on Stockton Boulevard.

-The theater may have closed by 1970, but the building was still equipped to show movies when the business was offered for sale in the classified section of several issues of Boxoffice Magazine early that year.
+The theatre spent its last years operating as an XXX Rated adult theatre and was closed in 1988.
+The building was still equipped to show movies when the business was offered for sale in the classified section of several issues of Boxoffice Magazine early that year.

 In 2017 the building is in use as a FedEx shipping center.